- Toddlers and preschoolers go through a crucial development phase with challenges like impulsivity and defiance.

 Toddlers and preschoolers can be a handful!
-According to the American Academy of Pediatrics, between 24 and 48 months of age your son is achieving lots of social and emotional milestones.
-With his newfound physical strength and skills, your little one will start actively exploring his environment, his personality and your limits.
-This period of time is a crucial for his development, but it can also prove challenging for a parent.
-At this early age, curiosity is accompanied by impulsivity and risky behaviors, determination comes along stubbornness, and independence can quickly shift into defiance.
+According to the American Academy of Pediatrics, between 24 and 48 months of age your little one is achieving lots of social and emotional milestones.
+With their newfound physical strength and skills, your little one will start actively exploring their environment, their personality, and your limits.
+This period of time is a crucial for their development, but it can also prove challenging for a parent.
+At this early age, curiosity is accompanied by impulsivity and risky behaviors, determination comes along with stubbornness, and independence can quickly shift into defiance.

 Because toddlers can be difficult, developmental psychologists have devoted a lot of research into how certain techniques or parenting skills can promote a happy and healthy relationship between the parents and their children.
 In 2005, researchers Liliana Lengua and Erica Kovacs from the University of Washington found that when parents used positive parenting tools with their preschoolers, over the course of one year this was associated with a decrease in irritability, defiance, fearfulness, and rejection; and was correlated with an increase in both the child’s positive emotions and the caregiver’s acceptance and consistency.